fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

 *[Videos](https://vimeo.com/album/4881878) from the making of and [hello world first cuts](https://vimeo.com/album/4881878/video/225453047)

 **Design wins**
-*Spitting rails to make an axis a large or larger than the mother machine works with our chamfer rail system *Th chamfer rail system performs well with long axes *Plcaing the Y axes upside down underneath the machine beds works very well for gantry type machines *The torsion box based gantry become super stiff and quite light *The machine was used to mill its own legs and physical end stops *Milling the parts in Oslo,Norway(at Fellesverkstedet Fab Lab) and assembling the machine and fabricating the bed locally in Amsterdam, the Netherlands (at Contact Amsterdam) worked well
+* Spitting rails to make an axis a large or larger than the mother machine works with our chamfer rail system
+* The chamfer rail system performs decent with long axes
+* Placing the Y axes upside down underneath the machine beds works very well for gantry type machines
+* The torsion box based gantry became super stiff and quite light
+* The machine was used to mill its own legs and physical end stops
+* Milling the parts in Oslo,Norway(at Fellesverkstedet Fab Lab) and assembling the machine and fabricating the bed locally in Amsterdam, the Netherlands (at Contact Amsterdam) worked well
-*We have managed to make a large CNC machine with high enough performance for small business and open workspaces!
+* We have managed to make a large CNC machine with high enough performance for small business and open workspaces!

 **Design fails**
-*The one sided and easy milling of the chamfer rails lead to a small varition in axis thickness.
+* The one sided and easy milling of the chamfer rails lead to a small varition in axis thickness.
 This gave a small amount of backlash in certain places on the X and Y axes (0.1-0.3mm)
-*It takes a long time to dill and tap all the holes in the assembly *Gluing up the machine bed sandwhich requires some skill and good preperation *The glide blocks warped a little (solved by split block design in latest generation [chamfer rail](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/chamferrail)
+* It takes a long time to dill and tap all the holes in the assembly
+* Gluing up the machine bed sandwhich requires some skill and good preperation
+* The glide blocks warped a little (solved by split block design in latest generation [chamfer rail](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/chamferrail)
-*Tuning the postion off the glide blocks and motor plates requires patience and determination
+* Tuning the postion off the glide blocks and motor plates requires patience and determination

 ### Status